 The mission’s international science team includes researchers from Austria, Belgium, Canada, France, Germany, Japan, Poland, Spain, Switzerland, the United Kingdom, and the United States.

 JPL manages InSight for NASA’s Science Mission Directorate.
 InSight is part of NASA’s Discovery Program, managed by the agency’s Marshall Space Flight Center in Huntsville, Alabama.
-The InSight spacecraft, including cruise stage and lander, was built and tested by Lockheed Martin Space Systems in Denver.
+The InSight spacecraft, including the cruise stage and lander, was built and tested by Lockheed Martin Space Systems in Denver.
 It was delivered to Vandenberg Air Force Base, California, in December 2015 in preparation for launch, and returned to Lockheed Martin’s Colorado facility last month for storage until spacecraft preparations resume in 2017.

 NASA is on an ambitious journey to Mars that includes sending humans to the Red Planet, and that work remains on track.
 Robotic spacecraft are leading the way for NASA’s Mars Exploration Program, with the upcoming Mars 2020 rover being designed and built, the Opportunity and Curiosity rovers exploring the Martian surface, the Odyssey and Mars Reconnaissance Orbiter spacecraft currently orbiting the planet, along with the Mars Atmosphere and Volatile Evolution Mission (MAVEN) orbiter, which is helping scientists understand what happened to the Martian atmosphere.